 The oscillation block rides on a stainless steel bar (red arrow) for stability and less resistance under load.

 The blue arrow points the secondary pinion bearing, and the rest of the photo explains how they managed to vacate the lower corner of the gearbox and slice it off.
 About 4 years ago Shimano began moving most or all of the oscillation mechanism from the bottom to the top, so that it's now located above the shaft instead of below it (red arrows).
-It has been done to both locomotive and worm oscillation systems.
-They call it "G-Free body" in another example of garbage catchy marketing names, and they say it "shifts the centre of gravity closer to the rod" and claim it "reduces fatigue and increases casting comfort".
+This has been done to both locomotive and worm oscillation systems.
+They call it "G-Free body" in another example of garbage catchy marketing names, and they say it "shifts the centre of gravity closer to the rod" and claim that it "reduces fatigue and increases casting comfort".
 After typing that last sentence I actually needed to stop for half a minute until I stopped cringing so I could continue writing.
-Actually this is so bad I need to preserve it in a capture just to prove they actually said it
+Actually this is so bad I need to preserve it in a capture just to prove to future generations that Shimano actually said it

-That takes rubbish to new highs, and watching fishing publications mindlessly repeat it is all the evidence one needs to realise the magnitude of illiteracy that fuels this industry.
+This takes rubbish to new highs, and watching fishing publications mindlessly repeat it is all the evidence one needs to realise the magnitude of illiteracy that fuels this industry.
 Without getting too technical, they are talking about altering angular momentum, which is a product of moment of inertia and angular velocity.
 Moment of inertia depends on the mass distribution of the body in question, and that mass distribution is what has been changed in these reels.
 In practice though by changing the oscillation gear's location they had only shifted a few grams by a few millimetres, and considering how close the entire reel is to the axis of rotation during the casting motion it becomes clear that this shift is so minute its effect is negligible.
-Yes, it's a real thing, but it's purely theoretical in this context and application and should not be touted as having any effect on your fatigue level.
+Yes, it's a real thing, but it's purely theoretical in this context/application and should not be touted as having any effect on your fatigue level.
 An analogy would be asking you to spit your gum before climbing into my car in order to save fuel.
 Yes, the gum does have weight and theoretically less weight equals less fuel consumption, but in practice it's nonsense and will lead to no measurable fuel saving.
 What this really does is allow them to use less material which saves cost especially in metal bodied reels made of high grade alloys, and naturally less material means a bit of reduction in weight.
-It would have been less infuriating (although still nonsensical) had they claimed that the bit of weight of reduction "reduces fatigue", but they did not and instead spewed a ton of garbage about centres of gravity to appear super smart and scientific an stuff.
+It would have been less infuriating (although still nonsensical) had they claimed that this bit of weight of reduction "reduces fatigue", but they did not and instead spewed a ton of garbage about centres of gravity to appear super smart and scientific and stuff.